May 19, 2002: The day Serena Williams won her first title on clay

-The facts : how Serena won her first title on clay
+The facts: How Serena Williams won her first title on clay

 When Williams and Henin faced each other in the Rome final in 2002, the crowds could sense a new rivalry was beginning between the two rising stars.
 Close in age, the two women had already crossed paths three times.
-Serena had won the two first encounters, but the last time, just a week before, in the final in Berlin, Henin had prevailed in their first clay-court match (6-2, 1-6, 7-6).
+Serena had won the two first encounters, but the last time, just a week earlier, in the Berlin final, Henin had prevailed in their first clay-court match (6-2, 1-6, 7-6).

-They could not be any different.
-Serena radiated with power and self-confidence, displaying her dyed blond hair while the shy Henin was shorter and physically slight.
+The two players could not be any different.
+Serena radiated power and self-confidence, displaying her dyed blonde hair while the shy Henin was shorter and physically slight.

 Their games were also opposites.
 The American was redefining the concept of power in women’s tennis, firing aces, hitting the ball on the rise, aiming for the knock-out on every shot, using her trademark open stance backhands.
-The Belgian had a rare one-handed backhand, and although she could hit the ball hard as well, she did not have the same power and used much more variation.
+On the other hand, the Belgian had a rare one-handed backhand, and although she could hit the ball hard as well, she did not have the same power and used much more variation.
 It seemed like Henin’s game was made for clay whereas many observers thought Serena’s high-risk game would not be as its best on this surface.

-As expected, Williams played a very aggressive game from the start.
-Playing inside the baseline, she tried to shorten the rallies while Henin was pushed to play more defensively, although she used every opportunity to take control of the point and pull the American around the court whenever possible.
+As expected, Williams played a very aggressive game right from the start.
+Playing inside the baseline, she tried to shorten the rallies while Henin was pushed to play more defensively, although the Belgian used every opportunity to take control of the point and pull the American around the court whenever possible.